ArakelTheDragon/Library_Other/README.md

 19. Speedtest-master.zip Upload the unzipped files to your host, make sure the hosts supports js, css and is fast enough for downloading files for the speedtest.
 Test at cfctools.unaux.com/speedtest

+20. Web_Tool_OnlineCalc a simple calc, can be found at http://cfctools.unaux.com/calc/